shlee322/delivery-tracker/README.md

 ### Sponsorship (Enterprise)
 We provide sponsors with additional features such as Webhook and Technical Support.
-Please contact `shlee322@gmail.com` for more information.
+Please contact `contact@tracker.delivery` for more information.